IBM/maximo-labs/MkDocs/edc_8.11/docs/index.md

 * Setting up your environment
 * Create the needed device types in Maximo Monitor
-* Create an Edge Data Collector configuration
+* Create an Edge Data Collector integration
-* Verify data flow from Modbus/TCP variable frequency drives all the way into Maximo Monitor
+* Verify data flow from Modbus/TCP Variable Frequency Drives all the way into Maximo Monitor
 * Have fun

 !!! note